liborty/TokenCrypt/README.md

 ## Releases Log

+**19Dec21** - Release 1.0.3.
+Some code tidying and minor simplifications.
+No change in functionality.

 **18Dec21** - Release v1.0.2.
 Fixed orphaned jobs.
 Made tests more forgiving.
 They now tolerate changes in white space, which often happens with hex files.

 **17Dec21** - Release v1.0.1.
 Fixed a bug in importing uncompressed files.